mullvad/mullvadvpn-app/docs/security.md

 In this state, all traffic in both directions over the tunnel interface is allowed.
 Minus DNS requests (TCP and UDP destination port 53) not to a gateway IP for that interface.
-Meaning we can *only* request DNS from the relay server itself.
+Meaning we can *only* request DNS inside the tunnel and *only* from the relay server itself.

 This state allows traffic on all interfaces to and from the IP and port combo that the tunnel runs over.
 See the [connecting] state for details.